Quantum phases, Supersolids and quantum phase transitions of interacting bosons in frustrated lattices: Conclusions

-In the square lattices, so far, there are several established examples of nice comparisons between the phenomenological DVM and the QMC simulations on a microscopic model: (1) The transition from the SF to the X-CDW ( Fig.19a ) in the Ising limit $ v >0 $ in a square lattice was studied by the DVM \cite{pq1} and the QMC on the EBHM Eqn.\ref{bosonnn} with NN interaction in a square lattice at $ f=1/2 $ with both hard \cite{squarehard} and soft core \cite{squaresoft} bosons.
-(2) The transition from the SF to the X-CDW ( Fig.19b ) in the Ising limit $ v >0 $ in a honeycomb lattice was studied by the DVM \cite{univ} and the QMC on the EBHM Eqn.\ref{bosonnn} with NN interaction in a honeycomb lattice at $ f=1/2 $ with both hard and soft core bosons\cite{honey}.
-Unfortunately, there are still many cases the DVM and QMC can not be compared with each other.
-For example, the DVM is not able to get the stripe-solid phase studied extensively by QMC \cite{squarehard} on the EBHM of hard core bosons with NNN interaction Eqn.\ref{bosonnnn} at $ f=1/2 $.
-Interestingly, the stripe solid phase Fig.4 in a triangular lattice has been achieved by the DVM in the easy plane limit $ v < 0, w < 0 $.
-However, the stripe solid phase Fig.16a can not be achieved from the the DVM either.
-It remains an open problem how to achieve the strip solid phases in a square and kagome lattices by the DVM.
-On the other hand, so far, it has not been possible to study all the VBS phases by QMC in some microscopic models in the easy-plane limit of the DVM listed in the Fig.20 and Fig.23.
+In the bipartite lattices, so far, there are several established examples of nice comparisons between the phenomenological DVM and the microscopic QMC simulations on a specific EBHM: (1) The transition from the SF to the X-CDW ( Fig.19a ) in the Ising limit $ v >0 $ in a square lattice was studied by the DVM \cite{pq1} and the QMC on the EBHM Eqn.\ref{bosonnn} with the $ NN $ $ V_1 $ interaction in a square lattice at and near $ f=1/2 $ filling with both hard \cite{squarehard} and soft core \cite{squaresoft} bosons.
+(2) The transition from the SF to the X-CDW ( Fig.19b ) in the Ising limit $ v >0 $ in a honeycomb lattice was studied by the DVM \cite{univ} and the QMC on the EBHM Eqn.\ref{bosonnn} with $ NN $ $ V_1 $ interaction in a honeycomb lattice at $ f=1/2 $ with both hard and soft core bosons\cite{honey}.
+Unfortunately, there are still many cases where the DVM and QMC simulations can not be directly compared with each other.
+For example, the DVM is not able to get the stripe-solid phase in a square lattice studied extensively by QMC \cite{squarehard} on the EBHM of hard core bosons with the $ NNN $ $ V_2 $ interaction Eqn.\ref{bosonnnn} at $ f=1/2 $.
+Interestingly, the stripe solid phase in Fig.4 in a triangular lattice has been achieved by the DVM in the easy plane limit $ v < 0, w < 0 $.
+However, the stripe solid phase Fig.16a in a Kagome lattice can not be achieved from the the DVM yet.
+It remains an open problem how to achieve the strip solid phases in a square and a Kagome lattice by the DVM.
 The above two connections are established only in the Ising limit.
+On the other hand, so far, it has not been possible to study any of the VBS phases identified in the easy-plane limit of the DVM listed in the Fig.20 and Fig.23 by QMC simulations on any microscopic models.
 This maybe due to the fact that a ring exchange interaction may be needed to stabilize all these VBS phases.
-It is still not known what are the specific forms of these ring exchange interactions.
+But it is still not known what are the specific forms of these ring exchange interactions.